MasseyHacks/general/README.md

 # General Information
 ======
+###Task(s) to be Claimed
++ Sick playlist for opening/closing ceremonies & maybe throughout the day (not the most urgent task)
+    + the provincial playlist wasn't too bad

 ###Tasks Assigned
 + @descrip @michaelfonzo
     + Workshop outlines need to be done by February 19th
+    + You need to prepare the content for the email that will be sent out in a week about downloading related software && things
 + @michaelfonzo @roflwaffl
     + Media needs to be contacted and hopefully confirmed by the 19th
 + @csgregorian